 The downside is that groups in Mixbus can not currently be nested.
 Given the immediacy and ease of access of the current grouping system, this is an understandable omission, but I hope that nested groups are added in the future.

 This post took 4 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!